CREATE WINS CHILDREN & YOUNG PEOPLE NOW ‘ARTS AND CULTURE’ AWARD

 The last year has been a hugely successful one for Create; our programmes reached 1,310 children and young people in 2015/16, with 99.6% of community partners rating their Create project “successful overall”.
 I am so proud of everyone involved with Create who has enabled us to deliver our arts programmes with children and young people.
 To our participants, community partners, artists, funders and Create staff team – this is YOUR award.

 Create is deeply committed to raising awareness of the empowering qualities of engaging in the creative arts.
-To have been acknowledged with the Children and Young People Now Arts & Culture award is a huge boost: we can use platforms like this to continue to deliver inspiring projects and promote a fairer, more caring, more inclusive society.
+To have been acknowledged with the Children and Young People Now Arts & Culture award is a huge boost: we can use platforms like this to continue to deliver inspiring projects and help create a fairer, more caring, more inclusive society.

 Nicky Goulder, Chief Executive